-ITDMG has tried to increase the communication across the group area during 2015 by inviting Community Council representatives to the group meetings.
+ITDMG has tried to increase the communication across the group area by inviting Community Council representatives to the group meetings.
 This has been seen as beneficial to the group.
-Community representatives will be invited to all future meetings and encouraged to contribute going forward.
+Community representatives will be encouraged to contribute going forward.
 Whilst no immediate deer-related dilemmas were highlighted by community representatives, it will become a useful tool in keeping abreast of any potential deer management issues and in enabling deer managers to consult the wider community.